oskarboesch/ml-project-2-lol-ml/README.md

 ### Overview

-The project aims to build a model to predict durg responses using cancer genomic data.
+The project aims to build a model to predict drug responses using cancer genomic data.

 #### Dataset

-* train.csv: The training dataset contains rows representing different cancer cell line and columns representing various genes.
+* train.csv: The training dataset contains rows representing different cancer cell lines and columns representing various genes.
 Each value corresponds to the gene expression level in a specific cancer cell line.

 * train_targets.csv: This file includes the labels for the training data.
 The "AAC" column indicates the response of the cell lines to the drug Erlotinib, where a higher AAC value reflects a better response.
 Additionally, the "tissue" column identifies the type of cancer cell line.